MicrosoftDocs/Viva/Briefing/be-admin.md

 Confirm the following before configuring access:

 * **Exchange or Global admin role** - You must have either an Exchange Administrator or a Global Administrator role to configure users for Briefings.
-* **.NET Framework** - You must have [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework) or the latest available version installed.
 * **Licensed users only** - Users get access to the Briefing email only if they have licenses that include the Exchange Online service plan.
 * **Understand data privacy** - See the [Privacy guide](be-privacy.md) to understand how privacy is built into Briefing emails and to learn what you can configure to address your organization's specific privacy requirements.

-* **Install the required module** - [Install the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2#install-and-maintain-the-exchange-online-powershell-v2-module)
+As the admin, you can set up Briefing email at the [user level](#user-level-configuration) or [tenant level](#tenant-level-configuration).

 ## User-level configuration

 > [!Note]
 > Users can choose to opt out or back in at any time at [cortana.office.com](https://cortana.office.com).

+### Additional prerequisites

+* **.NET Framework** - You must have [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework) or the latest available version installed.
+* **Install the required module** - [Install the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2#install-and-maintain-the-exchange-online-powershell-v2-module)

-To configure access, use the Exchange Online PowerShell V2 module to set Briefing email access [for one user](#set-access-for-one-user) or [for multiple users](#set-access-for-multiple-users).
+To configure user-level access, use the Exchange Online PowerShell V2 module to set Briefing email access [for one user](#set-access-for-one-user) or [for multiple users](#set-access-for-multiple-users).

 > [!Important]
 > Before configuring access, confirm you're connected to [Exchange Online](https://docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2?view=exchange-ps#connect-to-exchange-online-using-the-exo-v2-module).

-## Set access for one user
+### Set access for one user

 To enable or disable Briefing email for a specific user, use the Exchange Online PowerShell V2 module and the following command line, where you replace "joe@contoso.com" with your applicable username and organization: